dishaabhijith/kav-os/README.md

 <h2 align="center">Overview</h2>
-<p align="center">KAV-OS is a Linux emulator designed to simulate a Debian-based Linux environment.
+<p align="center">DIVYA-OS is a Linux emulator designed to simulate a Debian-based Linux environment.
 It supports basic commands typically found in such systems, allowing users to practice and familiarize themselves with terminal operations in a controlled, browser-based environment.</p>

 <h2 align="center">Features</h2>
 <ul>